Atlas Digital Emailer

 Reflection

-This being my first project with the club, I honestly learned so much more than I expected.
-From the start, I had to adapt my designs so they were intuitive for my team of junior analysts to use, which meant constant communication and making sure every decision made sense for them.
-I quickly realized how important iteration was- I went through over five variations, and each round of feedback made the final product stronger.
+This being my first project in the club, I learned more than I expected- both in design and collaboration.
+I had to adapt my work so it was intuitive not just for users, but for my own team of junior analysts, which meant constant communication and refining my designs so every decision had a clear purpose.
+I went through multiple iterations, and each round of feedback directly improved the final experience.